 Here are a few examples:

-row or column number of the field where the formula result goes.
+row or column number of the field where the current result will go to.

 The traditional Lisp formula equivalents are

-For the second example, table FOO must have at least as many rows as the current table.
-Note that this is inefficient3 for large number of rows.
+For the second and third examples, table FOO must have at least as many rows or columns as the current table.
+Note that this is inefficient19 for large number of rows.

 #+CONSTANTS: c=299792458. pi=3.14 eps=2.4e-6

-Also properties (see Properties and Columns) can be used as constants in table formulas: for a property ‘:Xyz:’ use the name ‘$PROP_Xyz’, and the property will be searched in the current outline entry and in the hierarchy above it.
-If you have the constants.el package, it will also be used to resolve constants, including natural constants like ‘$h’ for Planck’s constant, and units like ‘$km’ for kilometers4.
+Also, properties (see Properties and Columns) can be used as constants in table formulas: for a property ‘Xyz’ use the name ‘$PROP_Xyz’, and the property will be searched in the current outline entry and in the hierarchy above it.
+If you have the ‘constants.el’ package, it will also be used to resolve constants, including natural constants like ‘$h’ for Planck’s constant, and units like ‘$km’ for kilometers20.
 Column names and parameters can be specified in special table lines.
 These are described below, see Advanced features.
 All names must start with a letter, and further consist of letters and numbers.